WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10058-Meet-AsyncSequence.md

 Iterating over a sequence of values over time is now as easy as writing a “for” loop.
 Find out how the new AsyncSequence protocol enables a natural, simple syntax for iterating over anything from notifications to bytes being streamed from a server.
 We'll also show you how to adapt existing code to provide asynchronous sequences of your own.

-To get the most out of this session, we recommend first watching “Meet async/await in Swift.”

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)